 The discovery phase is the basis of a network transformation process as it will allow you to understand and analyze your current inventory and future steps you should take with it.
 Good discovery will be conducted in multi-dimensional mode – just like when someone undergoes an MRI .
 Discovery should not only identify devices and links but also network resources.

-By conducting the discovery phase properly, you will be able to decide which of existing “brown-field” service parts you might want to transition to new technologies and which not.
+By conducting the discovery phase properly, you will be able to decide which of the existing “brown-field” service parts you want to transition to new technologies and which not.

-- By specifying IP Address range(s) via UI or REST NBI, you can scan and automatically discover the network elements, build a network map and inventory off all network resources and services.
+- By specifying IP Address range(s) via UI or REST NBI, you can scan and automatically discover the network elements, build a network map and inventory of all network resources and services.